PennyLaneAI/pennylane/doc/code/templates.rst

 quantum machine learning literature, such architectures are commonly known as an **ansatz**.

+Templates are used exactly as one would use a quantum gate, only that they invoke a sequence of quantum gates instead.

 .. note::

     Templates are constructed out of **structured combinations** of the :mod:`quantum operations <pennylane.ops>` provided by PennyLane.
-Their usage is exactly the same as a single quantum gates.
-For example, **template functions can only be used within a valid** :mod:`pennylane.qnode`.
+This means that **template functions can only be used within a valid** :mod:`pennylane.qnode`.

 PennyLane conceptually distinguishes two types of templates, **layer architectures** and **input embeddings**: